koko1928/Jailbreak-detection-tool/README.md

 # Jailbreak-detection-tool
-This tool is Jailbreak derection.
+This tool is Jailbreak detection.